emc-openstack/vnxe-cinder-driver/README.md

 ## FC SAN Auto Zoning

-VNXe Cinder Driver support FC SAN Auto Zoning with the support of ZoneManager.
-Set "zoning_mode" to "fabric" in backend's configuration section to enable this feature.
-For ZoneManager's configuration, please refer to Cinder's offical guide.
+VNXe cinder driver supports FC SAN auto zoning when ZoneManager is configured.
+Set "zoning_mode" to "fabric" in default section to enable this feature.
+For ZoneManager configuration, please refer to Block Storage official guide.

-FC SAN Auto Zoning only support zone creation temporarily.
+## Read-only Volumes

+OpenStack support read-only volumes.
+Either of the following commands can be used to set a volume read-only.

+        cinder --os-username admin --os-tenant-name admin metadata <volume> set 'attached_mode'='ro' cinder --os-username admin --os-tenant-name admin metadata <volume> set 'readonly'='True'

+After a volume is marked as read-only, the driver will forward the information when a hypervisor is attaching the volume and the hypervisor will have implementation-specific way to make sure the volume is not written.